vasylsidnenko/swift-ai-api/mcp_server/README.md

     - `application`: ask about real-world use cases
     - `compare`: compare related concepts or tools
     - `mistake`: identify common mistakes or misconceptions
+    - `humor`: generate a programming-related joke or witty comment related to the topic
 - The response contains a single question and tags, following the same structure as the standard `quiz` operation, but is tailored to the student's text and style.
+- If `style` is empty, the response will include all available styles.
 - Not all providers support this operation.
 If unsupported, the server returns an error.

 **Example request:**